nazmulidris/developerlife.com/_posts/2018-08-16-algorithms-in-kotlin-5.md

             if (!visitedMap[currentNode]!!) {

-                // Mark the current node visited and add to traversal list visitedMap[currentNode] = true
+                // Mark the current node visited and add to traversal list. visitedMap[currentNode] = true
                 traversalList.add(currentNode)

-                // Add nodes in the adjacency map graph.adjacencyMap[currentNode]?.forEach { node ->
+                // Add nodes in the adjacency map graph.adjacencyMap[currentNode]?.forEach { it.addToQueue(depth + 1) }
-                    // Add to the tail of the queue queue.add(node)
-                    // Record the depth of this node depthMap[node] = depth + 1
-                }

             }

         }